 Canoe Kayak Launch

 Eden has a canoe/kayak launch available in the day use area.
-Visitors must provide their own canoe or kayak.
-The launch is on Tucker Bayou which is a shallow body of water that provides connection to the Intracoastal Waterway and the Choctawhatchee Bay.
+Visitors should provide their own canoe or kayak.
+The launch is on Tucker Bayou, a shallow body of water that provides connection to the Intracoastal Waterway and the Choctawhatchee Bay.

 Eden Gardens is located on Tucker Bayou off the southeast corner of the Choctawhatchee Bay.
 Saltwater fishing is allowed on the dock or off the seawall.

 All fishing within the park must conform to regulations concerning size, number, method of capture and season.
 A fishing license may be required.
 More information is available at the Florida Wildlife Commission’s Fishing in Florida.